 A separate, smaller set of countries operates under bilateral agreements rather than the general exemption scheme.
 South Korea and several South American countries fall into this category, with stay periods that don't align with the general 60-to-30 change.

-The Visa on Arrival list is being substantially reduced under the approved revision, from roughly 30 countries to 4.
-Travelers who currently rely on Visa on Arrival should confirm their status directly rather than assume it carries over.
+Visa on Arrival is being reduced to three countries under the current approved revision: Azerbaijan, Belarus, and Serbia.
+India was originally slated to move onto this list but was removed from it in the 14 July update; Indian passport holders are now grouped with the 30-day exemption countries instead.
+Travelers who currently rely on Visa on Arrival under any other nationality should confirm their status directly rather than assume it carries over.

-Government sources remain the only reliable check.
-The Ministry of Foreign Affairs and the Royal Thai Embassy or Consulate in your country of residence publish current, country-specific terms.
-Third-party guides, including this one, are a starting point, not a final answer, particularly while the framework is mid-transition.
+Government sources remain the definitive reference for country-specific eligibility while the transition continues.
+The Ministry of Foreign Affairs and the Royal Thai Embassy or Consulate in your country of residence publish current terms.
+Third-party guides, including this one, are a starting point, not a final answer.

 What's changing and why

-The revision reorganizes Thailand's short-stay entry system into three separate tracks rather than a single blanket exemption.
+The revision reorganizes Thailand's short-stay entry system into three separate tracks rather than a single blanket exemption, under a stated "one country, one entitlement" principle.

-Visa on Arrival.
-Cut from roughly 30 countries to a handful, expected to include Azerbaijan, Belarus, Serbia, and India.
+Visa on Arrival, cut from roughly 30 countries to three: Azerbaijan, Belarus, and Serbia.
 Travelers currently entering on a Visa on Arrival who lose that eligibility will need to arrange a visa before travel.

 Bilateral agreements.
 These sit outside the general framework and are not being revised in the same pass.
 Some, including certain ASEAN neighbors and South Korea, carry stay periods of up to 90 days.